Younes El Aynaoui: 2010 Comeback

 In the 2010 Qatar ExxonMobil Open in Doha, Qatar, El Aynaoui received a wildcard to participate in the tournament.

 He played American Ryler DeHeart in the first round of this tournament and won 7–6, 7–6, thus becoming at age 38 the oldest player to win a main tour ATP match since Jimmy Connors in 1995.
 However, El Aynaoui's run came to an end when he was defeated 6–3, 6–1 by Belgian Steve Darcis.

 2017 Record for oldest player with ATP ranking

-In March 2017, at the age of 45, El Aynaoui participated in a $15,000 USD tournament in Manama, Bahrain on the ITF Men's Circuit.
+In March 2017, at the age of 45, El Aynaoui participated in a US$15,000 tournament in Manama, Bahrain on the ITF Men's Circuit.
 El Aynaoui won two qualifying matches, as well as his first-round match in the main draw.
 By doing so, he became the oldest player to have an ATP ranking.

 El Aynaoui also contested the doubles draw in Manama, and Koksijde, Belgium.

 Personal life

-El Aynaoui's son, Neil El Aynaoui, is a professional footballer in France.
+El Aynaoui's son, Neil El Aynaoui, is a professional footballer who represents Serie A club AS Roma and the Morocco national football team.